Fusing task-oriented and open-domain dialogues in conversational agents: Introduction

 \section{Introduction}

-Recent years have seen a popularity of models on building intelligent systems that converse with humans naturally \cite{ni2021recent}.
-Two mainstream models can be categorised as the open-domain dialogue (ODD) models \cite{adiwardana2020towards,roller2020recipes,zhang2019dialogpt} and the task-oriented dialogue (TOD) models \cite{ham2020end,budzianowski2018multiwoz}.

-ODD models, when first adapted with the Seq2Seq modeling paradigm \cite{sutskever2014sequence}, focused on learning open-domain human conversation based on massive [context, response] pairs \cite{Vinyals2015A,li2015diversityMMI}.
+Recent years have seen a popularity of models on building intelligent systems that converse with humans naturally~\cite{ni2021recent}.
+Two mainstream models can be categorized as the open-domain dialogue (ODD) models~\cite{adiwardana2020towards,roller2020recipes,zhang2019dialogpt} and the task-oriented dialogue (TOD) models~\cite{ham2020end,budzianowski2018multiwoz}.
+ODD models, when first adapted with the Seq2Seq modeling paradigm~\cite{sutskever2014sequence}, focused on learning open-domain human conversation based on massive [context, response] pairs~\cite{Vinyals2015A,li2015diversityMMI}.

 Such models generate the response based on the context and exhibit general chitchat ability.
-Their primary goal in a conversation with the users is to keep the users engaged and chat over random open-domain topics that the user is interested in.
+Their primary goal in a conversation is to keep the user engaged and chat over random open-domain topics that he is interested in.
 The dialogues can be sustained by commonsense without the need for any special databases.
 TOD models are vastly different.
 The dialogues exist for the purpose of serving specific functions, such as finding restaurants and booking airlines.
-They operate on closed domains that are often supported by structured databases and APIs \cite{budzianowski2018multiwoz, rastogi2020towards}.
-Commonly 3 characteristics distinguish them from ODD models: (1) an entity-centered database, (2) explicit dialogue state modeling, and (3) a pre-defined set of dialogue domains and functions (dialogue acts).
+They operate on closed domains that are often supported by structured databases and APIs~\cite{budzianowski2018multiwoz,rastogi2020towards}.
+Commonly three characteristics distinguish them from ODD models: (1) an entity-centered database, (2) explicit dialogue state modeling, and (3) a pre-defined set of dialogue domains and functions (dialogue acts).
 Humans are able to effortlessly conduct both types of conversations seamlessly together.
 It is ideal for a dialogue system to be able to do so, because such integration offers a fused system with increased usability.
 Furthermore, it allows rich interactions between the two dialogue modes, which can not be modeled in either mode independently.
-Such a dialogue model would better mimic human-level conversation capabilities, e.g., chatting with a friendly assistant (see Figure \ref{fig:toy_example}).
+Such a dialogue model would better mimic human-level conversation capabilities, e.g., chatting with a friendly assistant (Fig.~\ref{fig:toy_example}).